You’ve got questions. We have answers. Click for 5 common queries about how visitor management systems help companies become safer and more...

 - Workstation dependent.
 Not all employees have business emails routed to their smartphones.
 If an employee is only using a laptop or desktop computer to access email, if they are away from their desk or their device, the message will not be noticed in a timely manner.

 - Noise is distracting.
-Because a single email announcing the arrival of a visitor is nestled among all the other messages that have come in during the day, week or even month, it is quite possible for the host’s eye to fall upon a much more distracting or urgent message.
-This could pull the host away to another task.
+Because a single email announcing the arrival of a visitor is nestled among all the other messages that have come in during the day, week, or even month, it is quite possible for the host’s eye to fall upon a much more distracting or urgent message.
+This could pull the host away from another task.

 - Checked less frequently.
 Unlike a phone call or text message, which are checked nearly instantly, people often silence notifications for email messages for the exact reasons just mentioned above.
 They know their inboxes are filled with different things vying for their attention.
 Getting sucked into each one takes time, and thus people will often set a designated time for checking and attending to email.